Date: |

 Join us for this seminar, providing the industry with the latest information on the known geological occurrence of erionite in New Zealand, with emphasis on the challenges of determining the distribution of erionite in the heavily urbanised Auckland Region.

-This presentation will be delivered by Dr Martin Brook, Jennifer Salmond, Dr Doug Wilson and Neil Airey.
+This presentation will be delivered by Martin Brook, Jennifer Salmond, Dr Doug Wilson and Neil Airey.
 The presentation will be approximately 1 hour and will be made available as a webinar to all NZGS members.

 Presenter Bios: